Space

 And you also used menstruation.

-Were there any conclusions from your study?
+Was there any conclusion from your study?

-Hypatia, an all-female mission, was met with skepticism or enthusiasm?
+¿Hypatia, an all-female mission, was met with skepticism or enthusiasm?

 Cargando